 Although you still need to avoid allergens, you may be able to use less medicine or stop using medicines.

-If you or your child has another condition, such as asthma, you may be more likely to have a severe reaction to the shots.
+- Have another condition, such as asthma.
+You may be more likely to have a severe reaction to the shots.
 You should have your asthma well controlled before you get allergy shots.

-- Are unable to communicate (can't tell your doctor about reactions to shots).
-Most doctors do not give allergy shots to children younger than 5.
+- Are not able to communicate about reactions to shots.
+Most doctors don't give allergy shots to children younger than age 5.

 To learn more about Healthwise, visit Healthwise.org.